 The Challenge of Finding the Right Insurance

-As we noted above, you are likely to pay a higher rate for several years when you are a newer driver.
+As we noted above, you are likely to pay a higher rate for several years when you are a newbie.
 And that rate will stay high as long as you are considered “inexperienced,” regardless of how safe your driving record is.

-If you want to get a better rate, the answer is simple: you need to shop around and get quotes from a variety of different carriers.
+If you want to get a better rate, the answer is simple: you need to shop around and get quotes from a variety of different car insurance companies.
 This gives you enough comparison information to ensure you are getting the best possible deal.

-Most drivers pay for insurance by the month, which means you don’t have to wait to switch to a different carrier and start paying a lower rate.
-And since you will be considered an inexperienced driver for several years, switching carriers can help you save hundreds or even thousands of dollars over time.
+Most people pay by the month, which means you don’t have to wait to switch and start insurance carriers to begin paying a lower rate.
+And since you will be considered an inexperienced driver for several years, switching can help you save hundreds or even thousands of dollars over time.

 Get the Best New Driver Auto Insurance Today!

-Now you know how long you are considered a new driver.
-But do you know where drivers of all experience levels can get the best car insurance?
+Now you know how long you are considered new.
+But do you know where people of all experience levels can get the best car insurance?

-You may qualify to pay below the average cost of car insurance.
-Freeway Insurance offers the best new driver auto insurance and every type of coverage you may need.
+Freeway offers the most affordable coverage.
 We can easily get you started with a quote online.
 But if you’d rather visit in person, you can always come to one of our local offices.
 Or, if you’d rather just use the telephone, you can always call us at (800) 777-5620 for a quote today!